- Current students

-- Studying from a distance is somewhat different to studying on-site, however the approximate overall study time is the same as it would be for any full-time campus-based programme.
+- Studying from a distance is somewhat different from studying on-site, however, the approximate overall study time is the same as it would be for any full-time campus-based programme.

-- A large quantity of reading material will be supplied, mainly by our web-based learning platform (Moodle), and will come in a range of electronic formats.
+- A large quantity of reading material will be supplied, mainly by our web-based learning platform, and will come in a range of electronic formats.

 - Lecturers will also provide online assessments which will automatically provide feedback to you.
 Discussion forums are set up for all students to participate in, some of which may be assessed.

-- Lecturers and course coordinators may use Moodle to contact individual students by email, and will often load important announcements for the whole class to view.
-It is imperative that you access Moodle consistently during the week (including weekends) to keep on track in all aspects of the programme.
-You will receive training on how to use Moodle in your first block course.
+- Lecturers and course coordinators may use online learning platforms to contact individual students by email, and will often load important announcements for the whole class to view.
+It is imperative that you access our online learning platforms consistently during the week (including weekends) to keep on track in all aspects of the programme.
+You will receive training on how to use our online learning platforms in your first block course.

 Before you apply

 Prior to enrolment in either the New Zealand Certificate, or the first year of the degree, applicants must complete at least three days’ work experience in a veterinary clinic, and provide a letter of recommendation from them.
 We recommend that you provide this letter as early as possible to speed up your application process.